-These operations are carried out in accordance with the plan developed by the security incident response team which includes CERTUM Manager, security inspector, security administrators and other appropriate CERTUM personnel appointed by CERTUM Manager.
-A plan must be approved by the Services Director or another member of the Unizeto Technologies S.A.
+These operations are carried out in accordance with the plan developed by the security incident response team which includes Chief of CERTUM, security inspector, security administrators and other appropriate CERTUM personnel appointed by Chief of CERTUM.
+A plan must be approved by the member of the Unizeto Technologies S.A.
 Board.